Hz-Lin/codam2019/netwhat/readme.md

 The *Internet Protocol(IP)* is an Internet-layer (aka a network-layer ot layer 2) protocol.

 **IPv4**
-IPv4 uses 32-bit addresses, but IPv6 uses 128-bit addresses.
+IPv4 uses 32-bit addresses, and they are usually expressed as 4 base-10 numbers (0-255) separated by periods.
+This address is broken into two components:
+- a network address: identifies a block of Ip addresses that are used by one physical network
+- a computer address: identifies one computer within that network
+The 4-byte IPv4 address and 6-byte Ethernet address are mathematically unrelated.

 **IPv6**
-IPv6 (IP version 6) is the update to the original IP stack.
-It includes a new feature known as *stateless address auto-configuration(SLAAC)*.
-The 4-byte IPv4 address and 6-byte Ethernet address are mathematically unrelated.
+IPv6 uses 128-bit addresses.
+They consist of 8 groups of 4-digit hexadecimal numbers separated by colons.
+(If one ot more groups of four digits is 0000, that group or those groups may be omitted, leaving two colons).
+IPv6 uses 2 types of network addresses:
+- link-local: to communicate on the local networks, it's nonroutable, and can only be used for local network connectivity.
+- global: utilizes a network address advertised by a router on the local network.
+Note:  System creates a link-local IPv6 network address using the network address along with a combination of the MAC address of the network interface.

 ## Netmask

-A **netmask** is a 32-bit "mask" used to divide an IP address into subnets and specify the networks available hosts.
+A **netmask** (also known as the *network mask* or *subnet mask*) is a 32-bit "mask" used to divide an IP address into subnets and specify the networks available hosts.

 ## subnet of an IP with Netmask

+When using binary: the netmask uses binary 1 values to represent the network portion of an address and binary 0 values to represent the computer address.
+The network portion ordinarily leads the computer portion.

+## different way to represent an IP address with the Netmask

+### Dotted quad notation

+Use all 4 bytes of the netmask.
+For example, IP address of 172.30.9.102 with netmask of 255.255.0.0, then network address is 172.30.0.0

+### CIDR (Classless Inter-Domain Routing) form

+use a sigle number representing the nember of network bits in the address.
+This number usuallu follows the IP address and a slash.
+For example, 172.30.9.102/16 is equivalent to 172.30.9.102 with a netmask of 255.255.0.0.

 ## broadcast address of a subnet

+A *broadcast* is a type of network transmission that's sent to all the computers on a local network, or occasionally all of the computers on a remote network.
+Under TCP/IP,  a broadcast is done by specifying binary 1 values in all of the machine bits of the IP address.
+The ultimate broadcast address is 255.255.255.255, which sends data to all computers on a network segment.
+Convert between the broadcast address and netmask:
+- Netmask consist of whole-byte valuse: replace the IP address components that have 0 values in the dotted quad netmask with 255 values.
+e.g. IP address of 172.30.9.102 & netmask of 255.255.0.0 ==> broadcast address of 172.30.255.255
+- CIDR address: resort to binary numbers, set the network address values to 1 when the netmask value to 0, then convert back into base 10 notation
+e.g. IP address of 172.30.9.102 & netmask of 255.255.128.0 (equal to 172.30.0.0/17)
+     172.30.9.102   --->  10101100 00011110 00001001 01100110
+	 255.255.128.0  --->  11111111 11111111 10000000 00000000
+    ==> 10101100 00011110 01111111 11111111  --->  172.30.127.255

-## different way to represent an IP address with the Netmask
+## class of IP address

+IPv4 networks have been broken into one of several classes:
+- Classes A, B and C are for general networking use
+- Class D addresses are reserved for *multicasting*: sending data to multiple computers simultaneously
+- Class E addresses are reserved for future use

+There are also a few special cases:
+- 127.x.y.z addresses are reserved for use as *loopback* (aka *localhost*) devices
+- addresses in which all of the machine bits are set to 1 refer to the network block itself -- they're used for broadcasts
+- addresses in which all of the machine bits are set to 0 refer to the network address

 ## difference between public and private IPs

-## class of IP address
+Within each of the three general-use network classes is a range of addresses reserved for private use.

+IPv6 has its equivalent to private addresses.
+Besides link-local address, IPv6 also uses *site-local addresses*, which may be routed whithin a site but not off site.
+They begin with the hexadecimal number fec, fed, fee, or fef.

 **TABLE** IPv4 network classes and private net work ranges

 | Class | Address range                 | Reserved private addresses       |
 |-------|:-----------------------------:|:--------------------------------:|